angular/angular/modules/angular2/docs/core/02_directives.md

 ### Injecting Services

 Service injection is the most straight forward kind of injection which Angular supports.
-It involves a component configuring the `componentServices` and then letting the directive ask for the configured service.
+It involves a component configuring the `services` and then letting the directive ask for the configured service.

 This example illustrates how to inject `MyService` into `House` directive.